raghavsikaria/raghavsikaria.github.io/_posts/2020-05-31-portfolio-allocation-and-efficient-frontier-generation.markdown

 However, am also adding what I came up with for the entire NIFTBANK portfolio universe.
 Please note this is *misleading*.
 Reasons:
 * Since the universe of 12 constituents is too big, we need several hundreds of thousands of iterations to even begin to get an idea about the universe.
-However, my laptop limited me to a few thousand portfolios only which you see in the Plot.
+However, my hardware limitations allowed me only a few thousand portfolios which you see in the Plot.
 * Nevertheless, the efficient frontier does give us some sort of an idea about our portfolio universe and what our possible optimal set of portfolios could have been
 * The max Sharpe Ratio pointed out on this one, is only for the portfolios that we have generated from our limited number of iterations!